Source: Meneerke Bloem

 - Harvesting indicator: Berries are ripen and easily fall off or have fallen off

-- Seed Viability Test: No test needed before donating
+- Seed viability test: No test needed before donating

-- Packaging Measure: Six (6) seeds (eyeball)
+- Packaging measure: Six (6) seeds (eyeball)

-- Seed Storage: Air Dry in paper bag or open container, for a few days until crisp, shaking seeds to move them once in a while to prevent molding
+- Seed storage: Air dry in paper bag or open container, for a few days until crisp, shaking seeds to move them once in a while to prevent molding

-- On Cultivar: No, you can donate without knowing the source as there are only straight species
+- At least one cultivar: No, you can donate without knowing the source as there are only straight species